 Thursday, October 22, 1987 at 6:00 AM – Winnipeg, Manitoba

-He urged me to read a true and graphic story about a prostitute who had secret sex with a famous evangelical pastor.
-This article was published in a popular “men’s” magazine.
+He insisted I read a true story about a prostitute who had sex with a famous evangelical pastor.
+This article was published in a popular porn magazine.
+He said I’ll learn from it.

-It really made the pit of my stomach ill to read it.
+It really made me ill to read it.

 I feel shame and guilt for exposing myself to this dark exposé of an obviously hurt and damaged woman’s experience.